lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 by both sides, the TV should contain this wellknown value, the MO should be "equal" and the CDF should be "not-sent.

-If the Flow Label field identified by the rest of the rule vary during time or is not known by both sides:
+If the Flow Label field identified by the rest of the rule varies during time or is not known by both sides:

 * TV is not set, MO is set to "ignore" and CDF is set to "value-sent"